microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The perfusion lasted until the organ of interest appeared completely blue [@doi:10.1016/j.vph.2018.09.003; @doi:10.1152/ajprenal.00099.2017].
 In bones, it is not possible to visually monitor this color change, thus perfusion of the neighboring soft tissues serves as an indirect marker of sufficient perfusion within the bone.
 To achieve correct perfusion of the vessels within the bone, we prolonged the perfusion time by instilling at least 2 ml of extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue.
-After µAngiofil polymerization we fixed the samples by immersion in 4% paraformaldehyde (PFA) solution at 4° C and stored in PFA until tomographic imaging.
+After µAngiofil polymerization we fixed the samples in 4% paraformaldehyde (PFA) solution at 4° C and stored in PFA until tomographic imaging.
 Samples were then imaged using a SKYSCAN 1172 (Bruker microCT, Kontich, Belgium).
 For imaging, the samples were removed from the PFA solution, wrapped in closed-pore foam and scanned in a custom-made sealed plastic sample holder in wet atmosphere.
 This scan was performed on a SKYSCAN 1172 with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 µA.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.05° and 3 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 985 ms.
 This resulted in an isometric voxel size of 2.99 µm.
-All relevant scanning and reconstruction parameters for each dataset shown in each figure are given in the [Supplementary Materials].
+All scanning and reconstruction parameters for each dataset shown in each figure are given in the [Supplementary Materials].

 Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enables a simultaneous display of bone and its vascularization.